github-aws-runners/terraform-aws-github-runner/images/microvm-ubuntu/README.md

 ```

 The build role, artifact bucket, and network connector are created by the
 foundation module.
+The build role is used only while Packer creates and
+publishes the image; it is not baked into the image and is not the role used
+by runner jobs.
+The execution role is selected by the runner control plane and
+passed to `RunMicrovm` at launch time, so it is not configured by this image
+build.

-Keep the bucket private and versioned, use the module's
+Keep the bucket private and versioned, use the module's least-privilege
-least-privilege policies, and do not put credentials in checked-in files.
-The
+policies, and do not put credentials in checked-in files.
+The lifecycle-hook
-lifecycle-hook ZIP must contain the compiled `server.js` at its archive root;
+ZIP must contain the compiled `server.js` at its archive root; any bundled
-any bundled dependencies must use safe relative paths.
+dependencies must use safe relative paths.